Skip to main content

 Look for markets where:

-• You have information others don’t
+• You have information or analysis others don’t

-• The market is mispricing the probability
+• The market is reacting emotionally rather than rationally

 Common Price Scenarios